gaiaus/2024-us-presidential-general-election/harris/spending/event_production/README.md

-# Harris for President, Event Production Disbursements
+# Harris for President -- Event Production Disbursements
 Based on Federal Election Commission (FEC) filings: August 2023 - October 2024

 "Event production" typically refers to the costs associated with planning, organizing, and executing campaign events.
 This includes but is not limited to: